eyupucmaz/tutorial-api/README.md

 | :-------- | :------- | :-------------------------------- |
 | `id`      | `string` | **Required**.
 Id of item to fetch |

+# Live Demo

+The project is deployed on render.com.
+You can access it via the following link: [Tutorial API](https://node-ts-tutorial-api.onrender.com/)

 ## Authors